The Amazing Role of a Mother

 Beyond the difficulties that society and the current political situation entail for mothers, there are many reasons to acknowledge mothers and mother figures in your life.

-It may or may not include a genetic bond, but does include an emotional link that shapes you even more than a romantic relationship.
+It may or may not include a genetic bond, but does include an emotional link.
+This link shapes you even more than a romantic relationship.

-We’re talking about a love that clothes you, inspires you, and becomes a part of you – early and permanently.
+We’re talking about a love that protects you, inspires you, and becomes a part of you – early and permanently.

 A mother who gives you sincere affection, unbreakable love, and respect is a powerful person in your life.